Chris Hipkins set to replace Jacinda Ardern as New Zealand prime minister | Politics

 "I think we're an incredibly strong team," Hipkins told a news conference after the party announced him as the sole candidate.
 "We've gone through this process with unity and we'll continue to do that.
 I'm feeling really fortunate to be working with such an amazing group of people who have a real commitment to the service of the people of New Zealand."

-Hipkins would not be drawn on his policy plans.
-A cabinet reshuffle proposed by Ardern would go ahead, but Finance Minister Grant Robertson was likely to continue in the role, he said.
+Known as "Chippy", Hipkins built a reputation for competence in tackling COVID-19 and was a troubleshooter for Ardern when other cabinet ministers were struggling.
+He would not be drawn on his policy plans.
+A cabinet reshuffle proposed by Ardern would go ahead, but he said he planned to keep Grant Robertson as finance minister.

 He said he had spoken to Australia Prime Minister Anthony Albanese, who tweeted the two had had "a warm discussion".

-TOUGH FIGHT In a surprise announcement on Thursday, Ardern said she had "no more in the tank" to lead the country and would step down.
+TOUGH FIGHT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)